InogdaXYZ/side_effects/README.md

 Test your problem-solving skills while keeping your conscience clear.
 Disclaimer: only one experiment is available at the moment.

 No rats were harmed in the making of this game.

+Hints:

+Effects of one medicine can be compensated by another.
+Lab rats don’t have great vision and rely on memory and smell.
+The hungrier a rat is, the more actively it searches for food.
+Not all cheese smells well.
+Uninterested rats will generally just roam around.
+Cats are scary even when they are not real.

+Credits:

+Built with Blender, Bevy engine, and lots of joy

+Visual design and assets by Christina
+Code and direction by Roman
+Ideas by the universal field of consciousness

+Fira Sans font by Mozilla
+Bevy
+[other libraries]